robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 unless the :option:`--output` option is explicitly used.

 It is possible to disable creation of the output file when running tests by giving a special value `NONE` to the :option:`--output` option.
-Prior to Robot Framework 2.8 this also automatically disabled creating log and report files, but nowadays that is not done anymore.
 If no outputs are needed, they should all be explicitly disabled using `--output NONE --report NONE --log NONE`.

 Log file
 ~~~~~~~~